 Minimum Credits: 3 Maximum Credits: 3 Views the finance function as a planning and control system within the total organization.
 The emphasis is on financial planning models, including sources and uses of funds, evaluation of investments, and capital budgeting.
-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis

-Course Requirements: PREQ: MGMT 0022 and STAT 1100
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: MGMT 0022 and (STAT 0200 or STAT 1000 or STAT 1100 or NUR 0088)